thepigeonfighter/EasyState/Documentation.md

 #### Log Message Action

 This is an parameterized `Action` that can be used by all designs and is useful for logging debug messages as you are testing out your designs.

+#### Toggle Trigger Action

+This is a parameterized `Action` that takes in a `ToggleTriggerCommand` as a parameter.
+It gives the ability to enable and disable triggers inside a behavior.

 -------